Michael-CSE-UNR/Nemo-Interface/NEMO_UI/client/README.md

-# test_nemo
+# NEMO_UI

-This template should help get you started developing with Vue 3 in Vite.
+User interface with NEMO using Vue3 and Vite.

 ## Recommended IDE Setup